Skip to main content

 Inability to Afford the Max Payment:

 The fundamental risk is that you might not be able to afford increases in your monthly payment, even up to the maximum amount dictated by the lifetime cap.
-Borrowers often have to qualify based on the “fully indexed rate” to ensure they can afford the monthly payments if the loan hits its maximum cap.
+Lenders may evaluate borrower qualification using the fully indexed rate or other underwriting standards, depending on loan guidelines.

 This is why it’s essential to understand how principal and interest affect your monthly payment, especially as rates change over time.